Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 - Fruit juicer: You can use the electric one if you already have one, or use the old-fashioned one like this one.

 - A small bowl: Any bowl will do.
-You need to lightly beat the eggs before adding to the lemon mixture.
+You need to lightly beat the eggs before adding them to the lemon mixture.

 - A small hand whisk: A must-have item for this recipe.